ghostwan/Virtual-Deck-Of-Cards/README.md

 - Option to play sound for a more realistic party
 - Option for the number of deck to play with
 - Translation (browser detection or query parameter 'lang') default is english.

-# What's new

-- TAROT - Add option to put hidden cards aside
+- TAROT - Option to put hidden cards aside
 - TAROT - Add card aside to the pile
 - TAROT - Give card from trick

+# What's new

+Fix card hidden card value size

 # What's next